 FAQs for Financial Aid & COVID-19

 We understand that many students and parents continue to have questions related to COVID-19 and available financial assistance.
-We know and understand that you are face challenges as you return to UNO for the fall term, and we hope to help ease those to every extent possible.
+We recognize that you are face challenges as you return to UNO for the fall term, and we hope to help ease those to every extent possible.
 Please see below for answers to some of the frequently asked questions we have heard from our UNO Community.
-These questions will be updated as we continue through the 2020-2021 Aid Year.
+These questions will be updated as we continue through the 2021-2022 Aid Year.

 I heard that the Financial Aid and Scholarship Office will relax certain requirements related to financial aid due to the COVID-19 outbreak, is that accurate?